Reframing Swag: From Giveaway to Sales Asset

 Identify the Outcomes You’re Trying to Influence

-Common goals we see teams prioritize include:
+Common goals we see teams prioritize include:- More meetings booked after events

 - Higher demo show-up rates